 CAUTION: If any of the vanes have broken off the impeller they must be found to prevent blockage in the cooling circuit.
 They often can be found in the heat exchanger.

-- 8. Slide the new impeller onto the shaft taking care to engage the impellers slot with the key on the shaft. - 9.
+- 8. Replace the gasket, impeller, and O-ring. - 9.
 Apply a film of petroleum jelly or silicone to the inner surface of the impeller housing.

 NOTE: Just coat the surface, do not over apply.